Abdorrahman Boroumand Center

 Charges

-The Islamic Revolutionary Court of Qazvin announced the charges for Mr. Abbasi and three others as being “ active members of Baha’ism in Qazin and Assemblies of multiple small towns and were the main authorities and operators of this network, who in addition to vast propagation of Baha’ism and encouragement and persuasion of youth to deviation from Islam and financial aid, had formed a small group in Qazvin with the name of “Qiam-e Melli-e Iran” [National Uprising of Iran] which was working to supposedly overthrow the Islamic Republic of Iran” (Kayhan Daily Newspaper June 11, 1982).
+The Islamic Revolutionary Court of Qazvin announced the charges for Mr. Abbasi and three others as being “ active members of Baha’ism in Qazvin and Assemblies of multiple small towns and were the main authorities and operators of this network, who in addition to vast propagation of Baha’ism and encouragement and persuasion of youth to deviation from Islam and financial aid, had formed a small group in Qazvin with the name of “Qiam-e Melli-e Iran” [National Uprising of Iran] which was working to supposedly overthrow the Islamic Republic of Iran” (Kayhan Daily Newspaper June 11, 1982).

 Due to the unanimous international condemnation of the persecution of this quietist (apolitical) religious community, Iranian authorities do not always admit that the Baha'is are being punished for their religious beliefs.
 Therefore, judicial authorities have often wrongfully charged Baha'is with offenses such as "being involved in counter-revolutionary activities," "having supported the former regime," "being agents of Zionism," or "being involved with prostitution, adultery, and immorality."